virtual-labs/exp-intrusion-prevention-systems-au/experiment/theory.md

 For example, imagine you have a computer network in your office that contains sensitive financial data.
 To protect this data, you install a firewall at the entrance to your network.
 The firewall is configured to block any incoming traffic that is not authorized, based on pre-established rules.

-For instance, you can set up rules in the firewall to allow only specific types of traffic from certain IP addresses or domains.
-You might allow incoming traffic on port 80 for web

-browsing, but block traffic on port 25, which is used for email.
+You can set up rules in the firewall to allow only specific types of traffic from certain IP addresses or domains.
+You might allow incoming traffic on port 80 for web browsing, but block traffic on port 25, which is used for email.
 You can also configure the firewall to block certain types of traffic based on protocols or keywords.

 In this scenario, if an attacker attempts to access your network by sending unauthorized traffic, the firewall will detect the intrusion and block the traffic based on its predefined rules.
-This can help to prevent data breaches, denial-of-service (DoS) attacks, malware infections, and other types of cyber attacks.
+This can help prevent data breaches, denial-of-service (DoS) attacks, malware infections, and other types of cyber attacks.

 Firewalls can be either hardware-based or software-based, and they can be implemented in a variety of network environments, such as on-premise, cloud, or hybrid infrastructures.
 Overall, the firewall is an essential component of network security, providing a first line of defense against cyber threats.